souvikpaul01/RabbitMQTTExecutor/README.md

 ## PythonScriptExecutor

+Docker image for executing Python UDF on MQTT messages in RabbitMQ broker.

 **rabbitMQWorkerTaskQueue.py**

 This Python script sets up and subscribes to a RabbitMQ work queue and executes a Python function for every task.
 It also sets up a binding to route messages from a MQTT topic into the work queue and publishes results back into another MQTT topic.

-Any number of task executors can subscribe to the same work queue and RAbbitMQ will distribute the work tasks between them.
+Any number of task executors can subscribe to the same work queue and RabbitMQ will automatically distribute the work tasks between them.

 **Arguments should be:**

-- **task_queue_host** - Ip or hostname of the RabbitMQ broker.
+- **task_queue_host** - IP or hostname of the RabbitMQ broker.
 MQTT plugin must be activated
 - **task_queue** -  Name for the task queue (will be created if does not exist)
 - **input_mqtt_topic** - Input MQTT topic to listen to
-- **output_mqtt_topic** - Output MQTT topic to publis results to
+- **output_mqtt_topic** - Output MQTT topic to publish results to

 **userDefinedFunction.py**